Our program is nationally recognized by U.S. News & World Report

 Miami Children's Hospital and Research Institute has initiated pediatric neuro/oncology research as a collaborative effort between the Divisions of Pathology, Hematology/Oncology, Bone Marrow

 Transplantation and Neurological Surgery.
-Several investigators from these departments are involved in the study and treatment of brain cancers to improve the brain cancer treatment and disease free survival.
+Several investigators from these departments are involved in brain cancer research to improve the brain cancer treatment and disease free survival.

-Our aim is to understand the origin, diagnosis, development and differentiation of brain tumor cells during the process of carcinogenesis.
-Simultaneously, we plan to translate the resarch findings from evaluation of prognostic factors into the treatment of brain cancer patients.
+Through brain tumor research, our aim is to understand the origin, diagnosis, development and differentiation of brain tumor cells during the process of carcinogenesis.
+Simultaneously, we plan to translate the brain tumor research findings from evaluation of prognostic factors into the treatment of brain cancer patients.